malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	There is a line which adds the global offset variable to all inequalities that can be commented or uncommented depending on whether or not you want to include the global offset variable.
+	The best encoding found is run on a Dwave simulator after solving is complete.
+This is to validate that the encoding works if/when one is found.

   Comparison of 4-bit XOR and 4-bit XNOR encodings: